iAmMrinal0/site_nikola_source/posts/using-lenses-in-purescript.md

 getLocation = unwrap >>> _.location -- A
 ```

-Now this is generic enough which will work on all records which has a `Newtype` instance and has a `location` field in the record.
+Now this is generic enough which will work on all records which have a `Newtype` instance and have a `location` field in the record.
 Also, if you notice the type signature of the function, you will find that we don't specify the type of `location` which means this would work for any type of the `location` field.

 This is still not intuitive enough, and imagine every time having to write: